crushcafeteria/help.lipasafe.com/docs/getting-around/a-tour-of-the-dashboard.md

 ![The Dashboard](../images/dashboard.png)

 > #### 1: Start a transaction
-> Click here to start at new transaction
+> Click here to start at new transaction.
+[Click here](creating-a-transaction.md) to learn how to create a LipaSafe transaction.
 > #### 2: Transaction filters
 > Once you have several transactions in different states, you want a way to sort the list without breaking much sweat.
 Transaction filters to the rescue!
 You can now sort transactions based on their status(pending / progressing / cancelled / unaccepted) or type (purchase / sale
 > #### 3: Navigation bar